-Class hours: 2 lecture and 6 lab Prereq: Qualified for ENG 21 and MATH 50.
+Class hours: 2 lecture and 6 lab Prereq: Qualified for ENG 106.
+Qualified for MATH 100 or concurrent enrollment in MATH 75X.

 Description: This course is designed to provide the student with the elementary theories, maintenance, and repair procedures of automatic transmissions.
 Also covered are linkage adjustments, oil change, diagnosis, and road test.
 F